Talk to the Team

 Make security review the easy part of your AI launch

 30 minutes with Jeff - bring your AI architecture, leave with a concrete privacy plan that survives security review.
 Whether or not Philter is the right answer for your stack.
+Detection is probabilistic, so measure precision and recall on your own data before production; because Philter runs in your VPC, you remain the data controller for the output.

 Or deploy Philter yourself →